rajaraodv/loadcomponent/README.md

 ####Static Resource File Paths:
 1. Static Resources that are not in Zip file (**.sfjs and ".sfcss**)

-	To load a CSS or JS file that's a direct or raw file resource, use `/resource/<filename>.sf<filetype>` filepath.
+	Salesforce doesn't allow files to have .js or .css extensions if they are not within a Zip file.
+To load such direct or raw file resource, use `/resource/<filename>.sf<filetype>` filepath.

 	```
 	   - JavaScript file: `/resource/myJsFile.sfjs`